subh-775/Artistic-Prompt-AI/README.md

 ## 🔮 Next Steps

-1. Train the model on the curated dataset to learn accurate text placement and styling.
+1. Train the model further using the full dataset for improved performance.
-2. Fine-tune the AI to ensure it handles unstructured text formats with high precision.
+2. Fine-tune the model to handle unstructured text formats with greater precision.
-3. Optimize the AI for generating movie-poster-like images based on user-defined prompts.
+3. Optimize for visually stunning and error-free text placement in generated images.

 ---

 ## 🛠️ Tools & Frameworks